-Electric and gas energy savings will be obtained through the implementation of a comprehensive selection of energy efficiency measures identified and evaluated during the design process by the EDA Service Provider (energy modeling QSP and Lighting Designer) appointed by SRP using an approved hourly building simulation tool.
-The EDA service rebate available through the New Construction Program is paid directly to the EDA Service Providers.
+Electric and gas energy savings will be obtained through the implementation of a comprehensive selection of energy efficiency measures identified and evaluated during the design process by the EDA Service Provider (energy modeling QSP) appointed by SRP using an approved hourly building simulation tool.
+The services of the energy modeling QSP is provided at no cost to the SRP customer.
+All EDA service rebates under the New Construction Program are paid directly to the EDA team (i.e., the Energy Modeling QSP.